Skip to main content

 There are two different types of exceptions in __context__:

-1. terminal exceptions are exceptions that should not be re-tried because the error situation will never recover without an intervention.
-Examples are: missing config and secret values, most of the 40x http errors, and several database errors (ie. missing relations like tables).
-Each of destinations has its own set of terminal exceptions that dlt tries to preserve.
+1. Terminal exceptions are exceptions that should not be retried because the error situation will never recover without intervention.
+Examples include missing config and secret values, most of the 40x HTTP errors, and several database errors (i.e., missing relations like tables).
+Each destination has its own set of terminal exceptions that dlt tries to preserve.

-Code below tells one exception type from another.
-Note that we provide retry strategy helpers that does that for you.
+The code below tells one exception type from another.
+Note that we provide retry strategy helpers that do that for you.

 from dlt.common.exceptions import TerminalException